Restoration/StudyJS/slide-show/README.md

 # JavaScript SlideShow
 In this lesson, We are going to study slide show with JavaScript.
 Recently You can create good slide show with CSS only.
 But, We try to original slide show.
 Before, coding we have to understand how to make slide show.
+The slideshow has many ways to how to make.
+In this lesson, I chose the most simple way which replaces the image path.
 Don't worry! very easy!